emcek/modhelpertool/README.md

 ```shell
 pip install moht[qt5]
 ```
-You can find second executable called `qtmoht.exe`.
+You can find second executable called `moht_qt.exe`.

 ## Upgrade
 To upgrade Moht to the latest version: